shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

-# Raspberry Pi Audio + Video Stream to Web Browser
+# Raspberry Pi Audio + Video HLS Stream to Web Browser

-## Instructions

 Flash a microSD card with RaspiOS-Lite using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

 Set up a DHCP reservation or static IP address on your router.
-Connect to pi via ssh.
+Connect to your pi via ssh.
+This will make the setup significantly easier.

 Setup auto login to console through raspi-config.